pkumod/gStore/README.md

 Then you need to compile the project, just type `make` in the gStore root directory, and all executables will be ok.
 To run gStore, please type `./gload database_name dataset_path` to build a database named by yourself.
 And you can use `./gquery database_name` command to query a existing database.

-**Notice: Some files(*.jpg, *.docx, *.pdf) in the docs/ folder, and files of *.zip type in the test/ folder are stored using Git Large File Storage, you need to install [git-lfs](https://git-lfs.github.com/) to clone/download if you want to include them in the project.
-Do not care it if you do not want to see them.**

 - - -

 ## Advanced Help